wp-plugins/jquery-colorbox/readme.txt

 * German (de_DE) by <a href="http://www.techotronic.de/">Arne Franken</a>
 * Turkish (tr_TR) by <a href="http://www.serhatyolacan.com/">Serhat Yolaçan</a>
 * Portuguese (pt_BR) by <a href="http://twitter.com/gervasioantonio">Gervásio Antônio</a>
+* Bosnian (bs_BA) by <a href="http://www.vjucon.com/">Vedran Jurincic</a>

 Is your native language missing?
 Translating the plugin is easy if you understand english and are fluent in another language.
 Just send me an email.

 Includes <a href="http://colorpowered.com/colorbox/">ColorBox</a> 1.3.6 jQuery plugin from Jack Moore.
 Colorbox is licensed under the <a href="http://www.opensource.org/licenses/mit-license.php">MIT License</a>. jQuery Colorbox uses the jQuery library version 1.3.2 bundled with Wordpress.
-Should work with jQuery 1.4 too.
+Works with jQuery 1.4.2 too.

 == Installation ==